paathelb/paathelb.github.io/_pages/about.md

 - **2023-12-30:** I finished my MPhil CSE at HKUST.

 ### Services
-- Reviewer (AAAI 2026)
+- Program Committee Member (AAAI 2026)

 ### Hobbies
 I love reading books while commuting.
 Currently I am reading the following books:
+- The 80/20 Principle
+- The Lean Startup
+- Theory and Reality: An Introduction to the Philosophy of Science
+- Work Rules!
+Insights from Inside Google That Will Transform How You Live and Lead
 - The Logic of Scientific Discovery
 - Introduction to Mathematical Philosophy
-- The Lean Startup
 - Called to Greatness
 - The Elements of Programming Style